María Eugenia Suárez

 María Eugenia Suárez Riveiro (born 9 March 1992), better known as China Suárez or La China, is an Argentine actress, singer, and model.

 Early life

 María Eugenia Suárez Riveiro was born on March 9, 1992, in Buenos Aires, Argentina.
 She is the daughter of Guillermo Suárez and Marcela Riveiro Mitsumori.
 She has an older brother named Agustín Suárez.
-Her maternal grandmother, Marta Mitsumori, was born in Argentina, and is of Japanese descent.
-Suárez has cousins living in Kōchi Prefecture in Shikoku, Japan.
-During her childhood, Suárez attended the Instituto Corazón de María up to her third year of secondary school and completed her secondary studies at ESBA Barrio Norte.
-She also attended Divino Corazón de Jesús, located in Palermo, Buenos Aires, only for 7th grade.
+Her maternal grandmother, Marta Mitsumori, was born in Argentina, and is of Japanese descent.During her childhood, Suárez attended the Instituto Corazón de María up to her third year of secondary school and completed her secondary studies at ESBA Barrio Norte.
+She also attended Divino Corazón de Jesús, located in Palermo, Buenos Aires.